osch/lua-mtmsg/README.md

                    *mtmsg.error.operation_aborted*

-* **`buffer:notifier(ntf)`**
+* **`buffer:notifier(ntf[,type[,threshold]])`**

   Connects a notifier object to the underlying buffer.

   * *ntf*       notifier object or *nil*.
-If *nil* is given, an existing notifier object is disconnected from the underlying buffer.
+If *nil* is given, an existing notifier object of the specified type is disconnected from the underlying buffer.

-  A connected notifier object is always called if a message is added to the underlying buffer.
+  * *type*      optional string, value "<" for a notifier that is notified if a message is removed from the buffer and ">" for a notifier that is notified if a message is added to the buffer.
+Default value is ">".

+  * *threshold* optional integer.
+For notifier type "<" the notifier is notified if the current number of messages is below the threshold after a message is removed from the buffer.
+For notifier type ">" the notifier is notifierd if the current number of message is above the threshold after a message is added to the buffer.
+If nil or not given the threshold is not considered. i.e. the corresponding notifier is always called if a message is removed or added.

-  A buffer can only have one connected notifier object.
-It is an error to call this method in case the buffer already has a connected notifier object.
+  A buffer can only have one connected notifier object per notifier type "<" or ">".
+  It is an error to call this method in case the buffer already has a connected notifier object of the same type.

   The given notifier object must implement the [Notify C API], see [src/notify_capi.h](./src/notify_capi.h), i.e. the given object must